-b) Financial liabilities at fair value through profit or loss
+b) Financial liabilities at fair value through profit or loss k) Derivative and other financial instruments

 These are liabilities that are acquired for sale in the short term.
 Derivatives are included in this category unless they are designated as hedging instruments.
 These financial liabilities are initially recognized and subsequently measured at fair value and any changes in fair value are recognized in profit and loss as they arise.